Too little, too late? Towards safer chemicals policy in 2020 and beyond

 - Pete Myers, Founder and Chief Scientist - Environmental Health Sciences

-Chemical regulation is full of examples of ‘too little, too late’.
+Chemical regulation is full of examples of ‘too little, too late’

 We have discovered that over the last two decades the chemical industry has engaged in activities such as hiding scientific evidence and manufacturing doubt or even dismissing safety concerns over harmful substances, meaning that appropriate regulatory intervention was too late.
 Today, advances in science, legal action, and public understanding of the potential harm posed by chemicals are becoming existential threats to chemical industry.